sictweb/bti425-2020/notes/angular-forms-data.md

 <input type="password" name="password" [(ngModel)]="user.password" required>
 ```

+##### Form submission, and the data from the form

 After the form is submitted, the `user` property holds the data that the user entered.
 What can we do with the data?

-Well, if it has the shape that is required by the web API, the button submit handler method can send it along to the data manager service method as-is.
+Well, if it has the exact same shape that is required by the web API, the button submit handler method can send it along to the data manager service method as-is.

 However, if the web API requires a *different* shape, perhaps requiring more properties, and/or calculated or generated values, and/or differently-named properties, then we must prepare a *new* package for the web API request, and copy over the properties from the local property.
 How?
 At least a few ways:
 1. Create an instance of the class that the web API requires, manually-assign the matching property values from the local property, and add (calculate/generate) the values for the others.